xenify-io/litepaper/README.md

 - Xenify enables users to execute seamless cross-chain swaps, making it easier than ever to exchange tokens across 40 different chains.
 Our streamlined process offers a new level of simplicity in cross-chain token swaps and provides access to 26 aggregators, guaranteeing the most competitive rates available, while delivering an efficient and rewarding experience like never before.

-- But here’s the best part: One of the unique advantages of using Xenify is that every time users pay the 0.5% swap fee on chains where XNF is deployed, they are rewarded with XNF tokens through a daily mint allocation.
+- But here’s the best part: One of the unique advantages of using Xenify is that every time users pay the 0.5% swap fee on chains where XNF is deployed, they are rewarded with XNF tokens through a daily swap auction.
 This means that users can enjoy an effortless swapping experience while also accumulating XNF tokens.

 - And the rewards don't stop there, as users can take advantage of the opportunity to earn additional daily rewards such as BNB, ETH, and MATIC by simply staking their XNF tokens.
 Xenify truly revolutionises the cross-chain swapping process; offering users simplicity, competitive rates, and a rewarding experience.